Water Softening Articles

 Begin by looking inside your water softener brine tank, which also may be referred to as a salt tank.
 The brine tank will be the larger of the two, and will be the only tank with a removable lid.

 If everything is functioning as it should, the brine tank fills with water and stops between a fourth to halfway up at most.
 Because the salt level is usually higher than this, you shouldn’t be able to see the water at all.
-If you can, you’ll need to pay attention to what’s happening.
+If water is visible, it may indicate a malfunction requiring closer inspection.

 To check for a problem, you can begin a manual regeneration.
 Within a few minutes, the water level in the brine tank should start to decrease.
 If the water level remains high, it can be indicative of a larger problem requiring the service of a water expert.